Business

 Sample employers & jobs

-You could work for co-op employers in the private, public and non-profit sectors—in Victoria, across Canada and abroad.
+You could work for employers in the private, public and non-profit sectors—in Victoria, across Canada and abroad.
 Past examples include:

 - AbeBooks—HR assistant